GauravKBaruah/EvoHOI/README.md

 ### This repository contains the following R and C++ scripts, and data used for producing the figures

-The codes are written by G
+The codes and scripts are prepared by György Barabás and Gaurav Baruah.

 #### Data:
 `data.rds`, `data_fig1.rds`, `data_processesd.rds` are used to produce all the figures used in the main-text